Pre-Credentialing - Taking the First Step to Accept Insurance

 CAQH stands for “Council for Affordable Quality Healthcare”.
 It is essentially an online database that stores provider information.
 Providers grant permission to insurance companies to review this data.
 This makes acquiring provider information super-duper efficient.
 Instead of each insurance company calling your office and requesting your work history or a copy of your license; insurance companies can go online and directly access all this information.

-All the health insurance companies I am currently credential with use CAQH and require it for their enrollment process.
-Therefore, do not skip this step!
+All the health insurance companies I am currently credentialed with use CAQH and require it for their enrollment process.
+Therefore, if you want to get started accepting insurance do not skip this step!

 Here is the link for registering